eson-dev/eson.dev/content/post/why-how-built-this-site/index.md

 ---
-title: Why and how I built this website
+title: Why and How I Built This Website
-date: 2020-02-20
+date: "2020-02-20"
+tags:
+- Tech
 ---

 Hello and welcome!
 You probably found this website from my [LinkedIn](https://www.linkedin.com/in/esonsee) or other social media profiles.